We use cookies to understand how people use Depot.

 Cache

 Pants is an ergonomic build tool for codebases of all sizes and supports Python, Go, Java, Scala, Kotlin, Shell, and Docker.
-It is used in many large projects, including Coinbase, IBM, and Slack, and is optimized for fine-grained incremental builds with advanced local and remote cachin.
+Many large projects use it, including Coinbase, IBM, and Slack, and optimizes for fine-grained incremental builds with advanced local and remote caching.
 Pants is highly configurable and can scale to codebases of any size.

-Depot Cache provides a remote cache service that can be used with Pants, allowing you to incrementally cache and reuse parts of your builds.
+Depot Cache provides a remote cache service that works with Pants, allowing you to incrementally cache and reuse parts of your builds.
 This cache is accessible from anywhere, both on your local machine and on CI/CD systems.

 [GLOBAL]